filegator/filegator/docs/configuration/logging.md

 ## Configuring Logging service

-Logging is provided via powerful [Monolog](https://github.com/Seldaek/monolog) library.
+Logging is provided trough the powerful [Monolog](https://github.com/Seldaek/monolog) library.
 Please check their docs for more info.

-Default logger handler will use ```/private/logs/app.log``` file to store application logs:
+Default handler will use simple ```/private/logs/app.log``` file to store application logs and errors.

 ```
         'Filegator\Services\Logger\LoggerInterface' => [